Section Guide

 This section explains how symptoms typically behave, what often keeps them going, and which physical capacities usually need to improve for recovery to hold up in daily life.

 Knee pain can limit walking, stairs, squatting, running, and sport.
-Common causes include patellofemoral overload, ligament injury history, meniscal irritation, tendon issues, and deconditioning after periods of inactivity.
+Common causes include patellofemoral overload, ligament injury history, meniscal irritation, tendon issues, early arthritis-related loading limits, and deconditioning after inactivity.

 Pain is often influenced by load progression errors, reduced hip-ankle contribution, and inadequate strength for activity demands.
 Treatment must address these root contributors, not just temporary pain control.